The Complete Guide to Weight Bench Angles: What Each Setting Is Best For

 Best for:

-Heavy incline work for shoulder strength
+.
+Heavy incline shoulder work

+.
 High-incline dumbbell presses

-High-incline accessory exercises
+.
+High-incline accessory lifts

 Training effect: